vatesfr/xen-orchestra/docs/xo-server.md

 It's **not scalable** and slow.

-With XO < 3.4, we used events in this way:
+With XO < 3.4, we used events in the following way:

 ![](./assets/semievent.jpg)

-But interface was still lagging behind the server.
-With XO 3.4, we got a full event system, allowing instant display of what's happening on your infrastructure:
+But the interface was still lagging behind the server.
+With XO 3.4, we now have a full event system, allowing instant display of what is happening on your infrastructure:

 ![](./assets/fullevent.jpg)

 ### A proxy for your hosts

 XO-Server will act as a proxy for all your clients.
-It opens a lot of possibilities!
+This opens a lot of possibilities!

 #### Console proxy